golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

       Selects a default way of comparing command arguments stated in the manifest and the ones received in the ExeScript, unless stated otherwise in a command JSON object.

-      The match property could be one of:
+      The `match` property could be one of:

         - `strict`: byte-to-byte argument equality (default)

         - `regex`: treat arguments as regular expressions

-          Syntax: Perl-compatible regular expressions (UTF-8 Unicode mode), w/o the support for look around and backreferences (among others).
+          Syntax: Perl-compatible regular expressions (UTF-8 Unicode mode), w/o the support for a look around and backreferences (among others).

   - #### `compManifest.net` : Object